moodymudskipper/nakedpipe/README.md

 }
 ```

-You could also insert a browser() call as a side effect at a chosen
+You could also inster a browser() call as a side effect at a chosen
 step.

 ``` r